Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 ## CCleaner Auto Update
-Automatic updater for [CCleaner](https://www.ccleaner.com), number-one tool for cleaning your PC.
+Free automatic updater for [CCleaner](https://www.ccleaner.com), number-one tool for cleaning your PC.

 ## What is CCleaner Auto Update ?
 Free version of CCleaner only notifies when a new version is available. so every time an update is available you must manually download and install.
 This software does it automatically for you.